 The fair value of common stock is based on the closing price reported on the active market on which the individual securities are traded.
-The fair value of mutual funds, the three year PIC linked to BANC, and the Preferreds/Fixed rate cap securities is based on the quoted net asset value or unit cost of the shares held by the Company at year end.
+The fair value of mutual funds and the Preferreds/Fixed rate cap securities is based on the quoted net asset value or unit cost of the shares held by the Company at year end.